britannica/iris-public/README.md

 - [Node](https://nodejs.org/en/)
 - [Serverless](https://serverless.com/)

-**Important:** Be sure to set up proper [AWS credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/) on your machine, otherwise the Serverless deploy commands will fail.
+### Local development

+1. `npm install`
+1. `npm start`

 ### Deployments

-**1. Provision resources and deploy your service**

-The `sls deploy` command deploys your entire service via CloudFormation.
-Run this command when you have made infrastructure changes (i.e., you edited serverless.yml).
-Use `serverless deploy function -f myFunction` when you have made code changes and you want to quickly upload your updated code to AWS Lambda or just change function configuration.

-Run `serverless deploy`
+**1. `sls deploy`**

+Be sure to set up proper [AWS credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/) on your machine, otherwise the Serverless deploy commands will fail.

-*Note:* You can specify a stage while deploying by using the `--stage` flag. e.g. `serverless deploy --stage production`.
+You can specify a stage while deploying by using the `--stage` flag. e.g. `serverless deploy --stage production`.
 Defaults to `dev` if no `--stage` is set.

 **2. Add IndexDocument and ErrorDocument to S3**